 On the other hand

 Be a tourist.

 Visit the castles, distilleries, glens and lochs.
-Do it because of the history, scenery, wildlife and legends, NOT because of social media and.
-It is possible to live like a local and be a tourist, I know it is, the Dude and I do it all the time.
+Do it because of the history, scenery, wildlife and legends, NOT because of social media.
+It is possible to live like a local and be a tourist, I know it is, Dude and I do it all the time.
 I believe we should be changing the way we travel and experience places.
 It should be a more immersive participation than a whirlwind trip of photo stops and box ticking.